 Any advice for other women seeking a mentor in the cannabis industry?

 Kathryn: Wait.
 The right mentor is someone who you connect with and you both can benefit from the relationship.
 Understanding, communication, and honesty are key factors in the relationship you are building.
-There are misconceptions on what a mentor looks like and that it is one sided, but that isn’t the case.
-You should never be paying for a mentorship but you should be getting value whether professionally or in terms of support.
+There are misconceptions about what a mentor looks like and that it is one-sided, but that isn’t the case.
+You should never be paying for mentorship but you should be getting value whether professionally or in terms of support.

 How has mentoring been a rewarding experience?